 Some test kits charge an extra fee ($10-15) for quicker processing!
 Obtaining your results may also take up to three or four weeks depending on how busy the lab is!

 Some test kits, especially those available on the Internet or at big box stores, may require you send the test to a US-based lab, thereby necessitating extra declaration paperwork and a US Customs inspection which can slow down the process significantly.
 My AT-100 already has the necessary Customs information on the envelope and shipping is included via Canada Post Small Package Airmail.
-Some may forward the test kit to an Ontario address (Woodbridge, or Vaughn ON) which then sends them to a Ft.
+Some big box test kits may be forwarded to an Ontario address (Woodbridge, or Vaughn ON) which then sends them to a Ft.
 Lauderdale lab.
-Again this takes time!
+Again this takes time, usually 3-4 weeks!

 Also, short-term test kits or radon instrument must also be appropriately placed in the home under strict "closed-house" test conditions.
 Test kits can vary in the details they include in this setup.
 This is not necessary for LT tests.